-The UN Treaty on the Prohibition of Nuclear Weapons has been endorsed by 122 nations, and will become international law for more than 51 ratifying States on January 22, 2021.
+The UN Treaty on the Prohibition of Nuclear Weapons has been endorsed by 122 nations, and became international law for more than 51 ratifying States on January 22, 2021.
 Regrettably, Canada boycotted negotiations in 2017 and has refused to sign or ratify this landmark Treaty.

 Nuclear weapons, along with climate change and pandemics, are the greatest threats facing human civilization.
 An exchange of even 1% of the global arsenal of 13,400 nuclear weapons would kill tens of millions of people.
 It would plunge the planet into a nuclear winter and result in widespread famine, killing billions more.